 Luckily, most difficulties are easily resolved when parents and schools work together.
 It's important to act quickly, before the problem gets out of hand.
 Here's help if you ever wonder, "How am I ever going to solve this problem?"

 WHAT CAN YOU DO IF:

-Your child is having problems in a certain subject?
+Your child is having problems with homework?